 Impact and sustainability of approach

-More emphasis will be placed on developing low-cost and high technologies and techniques that mostly depend on locally available resources such as straw for mulching.
+More emphasis will be placed on developing low-cost and high impact technologies and techniques that mostly depend on locally available resources such as straw for mulching.
 Affordability will stimulate farmer adoption and continuity of developed options without external support.
 The project is unique in that it will target postgraduate students from the Kilimanjaro region and youth from the local community.
-This strategy with allow joint learning and sharing of knowledge, innovations, ideas and resources to improve understanding and modification of agricultural systems in the Kilimanjaro region.
+This strategy will allow joint learning and sharing of knowledge, innovations, ideas and resources to improve understanding and modification of agricultural systems in the Kilimanjaro region.
 Thus this project will improve university-community linkages in the Kilimanjaro region.
 This approach could be scaled out to the rest of Tanzania.

 Complementarity with efforts supported by other donors